petiteloup/petiteloup/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a top secret application that I am not ready to share yet.
+- 🔭 I’m currently working on a top secret personal project that I am not ready to share yet.
-- 🌱 I’m learning cybersecurity (always and forever), Python, Linux, and GoLang.
+- 🌱 I’m learning cybersecurity (always and forever), Python and Linux.
 - 😄 Pronouns: She/Her/They
 - ⚡ Fun fact: I am very good at making ice cream and LOVE doing CTFs!
 - 💬 Ask me about what I am working on!
+But not the top secret personal project :)

 Thanks for visiting!